spiral/docs/docs/en/basics/errors.md

 > **Warning**
 > Be careful when requesting `Spiral\Debug\StateInterface` from the container.
 The object will be created on every
 > request from the container and you cannot populate it outside collectors.
 If you need to add additional information
-> to the `Spiral\Debug\StateInterface` object, you can use collectors.
+> to the `Spiral\Debug\StateInterface` object, you should use collectors.

 #### Http collector

-Use the HTTP collector to send data about the current HTTP request to Sentry.
+HTTP collector a good way to send information about the current request to Sentry.

+> **Note**
+> Since **v2.2** the HTTP collector can be avoided, because the reporter will automatically collect information about
+> the current request using built-in `Sentry\Integration\RequestIntegration` integration in a better way.

 It will send the following information about the current request: